simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-deployment.md

          path: lambda/viewer-request-function/dist/
 ```

-Parallel to the first job we can also build the origin response function.
-As we have seen in the {{< prev-in-section "previous article" >}}, the origin response function uses the [Sharp library](https://sharp.pixelplumbing.com/), which requires the [`libvips` native extension](https://sharp.pixelplumbing.com/install).
-Which means we need to build and package the function for the Lambda execution environment.
-We also can do this in the deployment pipeline by using the [Amazon Linux Docker image](https://hub.docker.com/_/amazonlinux/) and the defined [Dockerfile](https://github.com/simonschoof/lambda-at-edge-example/blob/main/lambda/origin-response-function/Dockerfile).
-An interesting detail to see when building the origin response function is the use of the `npm ci` command with the `--ignore-scripts` flag.
-We want to use this flag in order to prevent us from supply chain attacks.
-As a result of the flag we have to rebuild the Sharp library after the `npm ci` command.
-A more detailed description on this topic and  how to prevent this can be found [here](https://dev.to/naugtur/get-safe-and-remain-productive-with-can-i-ignore-scripts-2ddc).
-In the end we also upload the output of the install and build command with the [predefined upload action](https://github.com/actions/upload-artifact).
+In parallel with the first task, we can also create the origin response function.
+As we saw in the {{< prev-in-section "previous article" >}}, the original response function uses the [Sharp library](https://sharp.pixelplumbing.com/), which requires the [`libvips` native extension](https://sharp.pixelplumbing.com/install).
+This means that we need to create and package the function for the Lambda execution environment.
+We can also do this in the deployment pipeline using the [Amazon Linux Docker image](https://hub.docker.com/_/amazonlinux/) and the defined [Dockerfile](https://github.com/simonschoof/lambda-at-edge-example/blob/main/lambda/origin-response-function/Dockerfile).
+An interesting detail in creating the origin response function is to use the `npm ci` command with the `-ignore-scripts` flag.
+We want to use this flag to protect us from supply chain attacks.
+As a result of the flag, we need to rebuild the Sharp library after the `npm ci` command.
+A more detailed description of this issue and how to prevent it can be found [here](https://dev.to/naugtur/get-safe-and-remain-productive-with-can-i-ignore-scripts-2ddc).
+Finally, we upload the output of the install and build command using the [predefined upload action](https://github.com/actions/upload-artifact).

 ```yaml